Tensor: History

+Einstein's general relativity was formulated in the language of tensors.

 Tensors and tensor fields were also found to be useful in other fields such as continuum mechanics.
 Some well-known examples of tensors in differential geometry are quadratic forms such as metric tensors, and the Riemann curvature tensor.
 The exterior algebra of Hermann Grassmann, from the middle of the nineteenth century, is itself a tensor theory, and highly geometric, but it was some time before it was seen, with the theory of differential forms, as naturally unified with tensor calculus.
 The work of Élie Cartan made differential forms one of the basic kinds of tensors used in mathematics, and Hassler Whitney popularized the tensor product.

 From about the 1920s onwards, it was realised that tensors play a basic role in algebraic topology (for example in the Künneth theorem).
 Correspondingly there are types of tensors at work in many branches of abstract algebra, particularly in homological algebra and representation theory.
 Multilinear algebra can be developed in greater generality than for scalars coming from a field.
 For example, scalars can come from a ring.
 But the theory is then less geometric and computations more technical and less algorithmic.
 Tensors are generalized within category theory by means of the concept of monoidal category, from the 1960s.